57blocks/Stellar-AutoAction/README.md

 ## Contributing

-We welcome contributions to AutoAction!
+We welcome contributions to Stellar AutoAction!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## License

-AutoAction is licensed under the Apache License 2.0.
+Stellar AutoAction is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for more details.